Hendersonpinto/moppy/README2.md

 what was really happening.

 Reason: The reason was that I had a copy of one of the controllers files, with bad code that I saved for my personal use.
-However, when deploying Rails consider every single file inside of the controller folder as a controller (even though the file name ends in controller_copy2.rb).
+However, when deploying, Rails consider every single file inside of the controller folder as a controller (even though the file name ends in controller_copy2.rb).

 Solution: In order to see what was happening I spent hours trying to configure bundlepacks, since